Flag Essay Flyer

-The purpose of The American Legion of Iowa Essay contest is to develop a deeper knowledge and appreciation for the United States Flag on the part of elementary-level students.
+The purpose of The American Legion of Iowa Essay contest is to develop deeper knowledge and appreciation for the United States Flag on the part of elementary-level students.
 Other objectives of the contest include the ability to gain knowledge of flag etiquette and respect for the flag.

-A copy of the 20 minute video, “For Which It Stands” and it is available through Emblem Sales (Item #755.400) at a cost of $9.95.
+A copy of the 20-minute video, “For Which It Stands” is available through Emblem Sales (Item #755.400) for $9.95.

-Each of the three Department finalists will be recognized in the same manner as other youth champions and the top three winners will be invited to read their winning essay at the Department Convention.
-First, Second, and ThirdPlace winners will receive $300, $200, and $100, respectively, from The American Legion of Iowa and Iowa Foundation.
+The Department finalists will be recognized in the same manner as other youth champions and will be invited to read their essays at the Department Convention.
+First, Second, and Third Place winners will also receive $500, $300, and $200, respectively from The American Legion of Iowa and The American Legion of Iowa Foundation.

-Local contests will be conducted and judged by the local sponsoring Legion Post, and the winning essay, along with certification form completed, will be forwarded as follows:
+Local contests will be conducted and judged by the local sponsoring Legion Post, and the winning essay, along with the certification form completed, will be forwarded as follows:

 Establishment of Policy: When consulting with any youth participating in an authorized event, TWO adults will be present.
 This policy applies to all official programs and events recognized by The American Legion of Iowa.